Business Loan Guide: All About Small Business Loans

 Remember, the dream gets you into the bank, and a good credit rating ensures the door remains open.
 Making sure you have good business and personal credit will go far in the conventional bank loan process.

-Cash flow is also important.
-A bank isn’t going to provide you with a loan if they don’t believe that you can repay it.
+Cash flow is also important, because a bank isn’t going to provide you with a loan if you can repay it.
 Aside from secure credit, stable cash flow is a great way to show that your small business is a worthy candidate.
-In addition, be sure to provide financial statements and business tax returns, as your lender is likely going to ask for these in your application process.

 In addition to cash flow and credit, you also need some form of capital and collateral.
-The four C’s if you will.
 However, it’s worth noting that collateral isn’t as common of a requirement as it once was.
 In fact, many banks offer unsecured business funding to companies with a track record of continuous success.

 Depending on the loan that you’re applying for, there will be different prerequisites.
 For example, with invoice factoring, the process won’t be as in-depth into your past business finances, as much of the payment steps are determined by physical returns (invoices and credit card receivables).